egorovv/gotools/git-pr/README.md

 ## Install

-This tool is written in Go - to build it you need a reasonably recent Go toolchain. `ap-get install golang` will likely suffice.
+This tool is written in Go - to build it you need a reasonably recent Go toolchain.
+The best way to get it is to obtain the latest master OpenWRT sdk with gettoolchain.py

 In velocloud workspace - <vcroot>